skotasthane/fastly-magento2/Documentation/Guides/IMAGE-OPTIMIZATION.md

 ## Prerequisite

 * You have to have IO feature enabled for your Fastly service.
 IO is a contracted add-on.
+[To do: add that customers should upgrade to plugin version 1.2.5.?]

 ## Enablement